What to Do Next if You Have an App Idea: Tips for a Successful Start

 What will your applications do?
 So far this isn't your Mission or Goal (we'll discuss them later), but a simple description of the general mechanism of your program’s operation.
 Say, Viber provides communication between users, and Instagram allows creating posts based on images.
 And what are you going to offer users?

-Are you sure in your app idea’s validity?
+Are you sure of your app idea’s validity?
 Test your app idea to assess the level of the potential demand.
 Ask your future users: would they need such a mobile service at all?

 Detailed answers to the above questions are needed to cultivate your ideas into a concrete plan.